 Since 2010, SMPC has conducted marine rehabilitation efforts on Semirara Island through its Semirara Marine Hatchery Laboratory (SMHL).
 SMHL is one of only four private facilities in the Philippines that breeds eight different types of huge clams, making it one of the few in the world that propagate bivalve mollusks.

 As of 2024, it had successfully hatched about 195,168 bivalves from its initial brood pool of 96.
 These huge clams, known as Tridacna gigas, are critical to the health of Semirara Island's marine ecology.
-SMHL also promotes and protects abalone, coral reefs, and seagrass.
-To date, SMPC has transplanted 3,100 sea grasses and planted 255 reef balls.
+SMHL also promotes and protects abalone, coral fragments, and seagrass.
+To date, SMPC has transplanted 4,700 corals and planted 255 reef balls.

-SMPC also maintains mangrove sanctuaries on Semirara Island, planting over 623,000 mangroves to improve coastal resilience.
-DMCI Mining, through BNC, actively contributes to coastal biodiversity conservation by conducting regular biodiversity evaluations and planting over 16,300 mangroves in 2024.
+SMPC also maintains mangrove sanctuaries on Semirara Island, planting about 623,017 mangroves to improve coastal resilience.
+DMCI Mining, through BNC, actively contributes to coastal biodiversity conservation by conducting regular biodiversity evaluations and planting 500 mangroves in 2024 alone.

-DMCI Mining, through BNC, also engages with the Department of Environment and Natural Resources (DENR) on the Pawikan Conservation Project, which protects and rescues sea turtles in Berong Bay successfully releasing 217 hatchlings in 2024.
+BNC also engages with the Department of Environment and Natural Resources (DENR) on the Pawikan Conservation Project, which protects and rescues sea turtles in Berong Bay.